Can One Predict Sunspot Numbers?

 Solar scientists are very much interested in forecasting active magnetic disturbances, in particular, the flares that arise out of active regions.
 They run complex code that models the magnetic field of the Sun.
 But it is very much like weather forecasting, an imprecise science.
 So they can give probabilities, based on their model results, only.

 You may wish to browse more around their site.
-They have an elaborate WWW site that describes all aspects of their work (You may find a description of their techniques used in forecasting, for example).
+They have an elaborate website that describes all aspects of their work (You may find a description of their techniques used in forecasting, for example).

 You may also be interested in some "Basic Facts about Sunspots" giving very nice explanations and diagrams describing how sunspots are thought to form.